 75. The Autobiography of Benjamin Franklin

-Commonly known as The Autobiography, the Arion edition has been published in celebration of the three-hundredth anniversary of Benjamin Franklin's birth.
-It is being published here under the title Franklin himself used in referring to his manuscript.
+This Arion edition has been published in celebration of the three-hundredth anniversary of Benjamin Franklin's birth.
 Unpublished at the time of his death, it has since become the most widely read memoir of all time.
 In the Arion Press edition, this classic is letterpress printed from a new digital typeface with historical relevance for Franklin and the American Revolution.

-Franklin’s Memoirs present with vividness the key episodes in a young man’s rise, from poor apprentice to prominent citizen.
+Franklin’s Autobiography present with vividness the key episodes in a young man’s rise, from poor apprentice to prominent citizen.
 Its unifying theme is the lessons in behavior and morality he learns along the way.
 It has been accurately described as a conduct book, but it is a greatly entertaining one.
-The Memoirs bring Franklin the writer to life for the modern reader, as a storyteller of genius, who chooses just the right moment to laugh at himself.
+The Autobiography bring Franklin the writer to life for the modern reader, as a storyteller of genius, who chooses just the right moment to laugh at himself.

 This edition marks the first use of an historic American typeface, Binny & Ronaldson's Roman No. 1 (c.
 1800), as recreated in digital form by Arion Press and named Aitken for Robert Aitken, the famous printer during the Revolution, and his daughter Jane Aitken, printer of the first American translation of the Bible (1808).

-Read more about the Memoirs and the Arion Press edition:
+Read more about the Autobiography and the Arion Press edition: